Our Blog

 Does your testimony include God pulling you out of the mud?
 Maybe He saved your entire life?
 Maybe He saved you in a bad season?
 Maybe He saved your children, your marriage, your finances, or your heart?

-Each of us has been saved at least once or twice; embodiments of His work on earth, and called to serve.
-Equipped by the power of our testimonies.
+Each of us has been saved at least once or twice; embodiments of His work on earth, and called to serve. and equipped by the power of our testimonies.

 No one is exempt from being pulled from the mud.
 Whether homeless, addicted, starving, mad or depressed.